vivekschaurasia/Chatbot/README.md

 (https://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html)

-The chatbot is wriiten in python language in a colab notebook environment.
+The chatbot is written in python language in a colab notebook environment.

 ## List of Hyperparameters: